sudhanshulimbodiya/Operation-Analytics-and-Investigating-Metric-Spike--SQL-Project/README.md

 ## Questions to Answer
 Case Study 1: Job Data Analysis

-A.Jobs Reviewed Over Time:

-Your Task: Write an SQL query to calculate the number of jobs reviewed per hour for each day in November 2020.
+A.Jobs Reviewed Over Time: Write an SQL query to calculate the number of jobs reviewed per hour for each day in November 2020.

-B.Throughput Analysis:

-Your Task: Write an SQL query to calculate the 7-day rolling average of throughput.
+B.Throughput Analysis: Write an SQL query to calculate the 7-day rolling average of throughput.
 Additionally, explain whether you prefer using the daily metric or the 7-day rolling average for throughput, and why.

-C.Language Share Analysis:

-Your Task: Write an SQL query to calculate the percentage share of each language over the last 30 days.
+C.Language Share Analysis: Write an SQL query to calculate the percentage share of each language over the last 30 days.

-D.Duplicate Rows Detection:

-Your Task: Write an SQL query to display duplicate rows from the job_data table.
+D.Duplicate Rows Detection: Write an SQL query to display duplicate rows from the job_data table.

 Case Study 2: Investigating Metric Spike

-A.Weekly User Engagement:

-Your Task: Write an SQL query to calculate the weekly user engagement.
+A.Weekly User Engagement: Write an SQL query to calculate the weekly user engagement.

-B.User Growth Analysis:

-Your Task: Write an SQL query to calculate the user growth for the product.
+B.User Growth Analysis: Write an SQL query to calculate the user growth for the product.

-C.Weekly Retention Analysis:

-Your Task: Write an SQL query to calculate the weekly retention of users based on their sign-up cohort.
+C.Weekly Retention Analysis: Write an SQL query to calculate the weekly retention of users based on their sign-up cohort.

-D.Weekly Engagement Per Device:

-Your Task: Write an SQL query to calculate the weekly engagement per device.
+D.Weekly Engagement Per Device: Write an SQL query to calculate the weekly engagement per device.

-E.Email Engagement Analysis:

-Your Task: Write an SQL query to calculate the email engagement metrics.
+E.Email Engagement Analysis: Write an SQL query to calculate the email engagement metrics.